LzxHahaha/react-native-uwp-style/README.md

 Some react-native's components with Windows 10 style.
 You can get the design templates at [Windows Dev Center](https://dev.windows.com/en-us/design/assets).

 > **Watch out:** this project are only tested on android before.
-If you want use it on iOS, you should test it by yourself (Because I don't have a Mac).
+If you want use it on iOS, you should test it by yourself.

 ## How to use